 Jesus said, “In this world you will have you will have trouble.
 But take heart!
 I have overcome the world (John 16:33).
-He didn’t say through this trouble we would overcome the world.
+He didn’t say through our troubles we would overcome the world.
 And how could He have said, “Take heart (don’t be discouraged) I have overcome the world.”
 If He Himself was behind the trials we face?
 It wouldn’t make sense.

 Some bad things happen to us because of our own behavior.
 The others are due to the fact that this world is an evil, sin-filled place that is currently under the control of the evil one (1 John 5:19).
 He can cause bad things to happen to anyone at any time without reason.
 The way God is involved in our trials is to turn them into blessings.
 Remember, He works all things together for the good of those who love Him (Romans 8:28).